Ainu culture: Social structure

 It is thought that the Ainu lived in social units called kotan (small village, usually five or six houses) when the Ainu culture was first established.
 Later, around the 15th century, the region became more culturally and politically integrated due to trade and conflicts between the Ainu and the Japanese, and by the 17th century, the Japanese had established a number of hunting and fishing settlements (iwor) around rivers called Sodaisho or Sotomyo.
 The Japanese lord mayor was a powerful ruler who politically integrated a large area comparable to the provinces of Japan or to a Chinese county.
 However, after Shakushain's revolt (1669 – 1672), which was partly caused by the division of the region into separate iwor, the political unity of the Ainu region was dismantled with the shift to the place contracting system.

 The theory that Ainu society was a disparity society with extremely unequal distribution of wealth has been presented.
 Based on literature and the results of the excavation of tombs, Takuro Segawa has pointed out that early modern Ainu society was divided into four classes: the kamoi (chiefs), the nispa (lords and nobility), the commoners, and the usiune utare (slaves), with wealth concentrated in the kamoi.

 The Ainu were sometimes hostile to the Japanese.
 There was also periodic inter-Ainu warfare.
 In particular, the conflict between the Menasunkur Ainu (the eastern group) and the Sumunkur Ainu (the western group) was fierce, and there were battles that resulted in many deaths.
 Shakshain, the chief of the Menasunkuru clan who challenged the Matsumae clan, also fought and killed Onibishi, the chief of the Sumunkuru clan.
-Other inter-tribal battles were fought, sometimes involving extensive travel.
+They fought other inter-tribal battles, sometimes involving extensive travel.